The following nationals only need a passport.

-Argentina, Chile, South Korea, Ecuador, Iceland, Israel, Japan, Peru, Liechtenstein and Uruguay.
+Argentina, Chile, South Korea, Ecuador, Israel, Japan, Peru and Uruguay.

-Anyone who can legally travel to or reside in the United States, Canada or the European Union can visit and obtain a tourist card.
+Anyone who can legally travel to or reside in the United States, Canada or the European Union can visit and obtain a tourist card for $10 on arrival.

 Dominican Republic Visa regulations